Sue Anne Gilroy

 Sue Anne Gilroy (born June 28, 1948) is an American politician who served as the Secretary of State of Indiana from 1994 to 2002.
 She was the Republican nominee for Mayor of Indianapolis in 1999, but she lost to Bart Peterson.
+She is a graduate of DePauw University and she earned a master's degree in public administration from IUPUI.